nationalparkservice/QC-tips-and-tricks/3_non_numeric_columns/3_non_numeric_columns.md

 The output detects a single record where the Tesla model is "Model 0".

 In Python, there is no direct equivalent to the anti-join function.
 Instead, we can simply filter out the mismatched value using the Boolean condition method "is_in()" on the "Model" index.
-This is one instance where pandas differs considerably from tidyverse.
-Filtering in pandas is extremely flexible but it some understanding of indexing features of the pandas DataFrame object that are not available with R dataframe.
+The overall concept is the same.
+We are filtering out records in the data that don't show up in the look-up table.

 Note - I have set the display option to include max_columns to make it easier to read the Model value in the IPython shell.
 The outcome is the same, the Tesla "Model 0".